ryadbouzourene/dai-lab-protocoldesign-bouzourene-christen/specs/ryadbouzourene_Anthony-Christen/protocol.md

 ### Server messages

-The messages sent by the server consists of the available operations, a RESULT, an ERROR or a GOODBYE.
+The messages sent by the server consists of a welcome message, a RESULT, an ERROR or a GOODBYE.

-##### Available operations
+##### Welcome message

 ```
+Welcome !
 Here is the list of the available operations :
 - ADD <operand1> <operand2>
 - MULTIPLY <operand1> <operand2>
 ```